Advertiser Disclosure

 • How to maximize status

-To earn Select status, you need to earn 5,000 or more Tier Qualifying Points in a year.
-You earn 2 points per dollar spent on Amtrak, so, at a minimum, you can earn Select status with $2,500 spent on Amtrak travel in 1 calendar year.
+You must earn 5,000 or more Tier Qualifying Points (TQPs) in a year to earn Select status.
+Travelers earn 2 points per dollar spent on Amtrak, so, at a minimum, you can earn Select status with $2,500 spent on Amtrak travel in 1 calendar year.

-When you travel in Acela Business Class, you earn a 25% bonus and you earn a 50% bonus when you travel on Acela First Class.
+When taking Acela Business Class, you earn a 25% bonus, but a whopping 50% bonus when you travel on Acela First Class.

-Bottom Line: To earn Amtrak Select status, you need to spend a minimum of $2,500 on Amtrak travel to earn the required 5,000 points.
+Bottom Line: To earn Amtrak Select status, you must spend a minimum of $2,500 on Amtrak travel to earn the required 5,000 points.

-Interestingly, unlike many airline programs, hotel lodging and car rental discounts are part of the benefits you get with Amtrak Select status.
+Interestingly, unlike many airline programs, hotel lodging and car rental discounts are part of Amtrak’s elite benefits.

 Select status members receive extra reward benefits, such as: